xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 ## NC57-48Q2D Line Card Specification

 The new NCS5700 line card variants are built to bring in dense low speed variant to the fold.
 The NC57-48Q2D-(SE)-S line card is comprised of multirate SFP28, SFP56 & QSFP56-DD ports.
-There are 32xSFP28 ports that can work at 1/10/25G , the 16xSFP56 ports can work at 1/10/25/50G and the 2xQDD port works 40/100/200/400G with Breakout support.
+The 32xSFP28 ports can work at 1/10/25G, the 16xSFP56 ports can work at 1/10/25/50G and the 2xQDD ports work at 40/100/200/400G with Breakout support.

 ![Vigor-LS-Ports.png]({{site.baseurl}}/images/Vigor-LS-Ports.png)
 _Figure 2: NC57-48Q2D-(SE)-S Line Card Ports view